macbellingrath/macbellingrath.github.io/about.md

   Hi, my name is Mac.
 </p>

 I'm a software developer.
 I code in Swift and Objective-C, and am constantly learning new things.
-As I learn, I'll write about it here.'
+As I learn, I'll write about it here.

 ## About Me